Anti aging or anti photoaging?

 How to prevent photo aging

-It is therefore of paramount importance to protect oneself year-round with seasonally and UV index-appropriate sun protection.
+Therefore, it is critically important to protect yourself year-round with seasonally and UV index-appropriate sun protection.

-Therefore, use a daily sunscreen with medium spf during winter seasons (SPF 30), and one with higher protection for exposure during warm seasons (SPF 50+).
+Therefore, use a daily protective cream with medium spf during winter seasons (SPF 30), and one with higher protection for exposure during warm seasons (SPF 50+).

-The use of PROCOSMET's sun lines-with pre-sun exposure products, protective creams and after-sun products-guarantee defense against ROS both through UVA- UVB and Blue Light filters and through natural antioxidant and protective extracts that increase the skin's defenses.
+The use of the lines sun products PROCOSMET-with pre-sun exposure products, sunscreen creams and after-sun creams, provide defense against ROS both through UVA- UVB and Blue Light filters and through natural antioxidant and protective extracts that increase the skin's defenses.